FnSolo/Greyboxer/README.md

 2. Undo/redo when placing dots.

 P.S.
-My new cheap chinese keyboard doesn't support all 3 press of ctrl shift z on the left side only, what an idiotism...
+My new cheap chinese no-name keyboard doesn't support all 3 press of ctrl shift z on the left side only, what an idiotism...
 Guess reverting to rapoo with doubling J...

 BRAND NEW V1.1 BLOOD AND PAIN EARNED!
 -